pratiibhas/AtliQ-Hardwares/README.md

 Query: Finding the top 3 products by sold quantity for each division in 2021.

+## Conclusion

+Advanced SQL Concepts: Proficient use of CTEs, window functions (e.g., RANK()), and aggregation.

+Data Analysis: Ability to analyze trends, identify patterns, and draw insights from data.

+Performance Optimization: Efficient use of functions and query structures to minimize computation time.

+Versatility: Handling a variety of tasks, such as filtering, grouping, ranking, and aggregating data.

 Key Functions:

 RANK() OVER: To rank products within each division.